icywaffle/marketboardproject/README.md

 `revel new marketboardproject`

 This allows you to have a "skeleton" app.
 Then you may be able to copy this project and overwrite over this skeleton, in `$GOPATH/src/marketboardproject.`

+Next, to display the site properly, you must add the UIkit dependencies inside `/public/css/UIkit` and `/public/js/UIkit`.

+Also, you need to use SaintCoinach to be able to render icons correctly.
+Run SaintCoinach.Cmd.exe and type ui, and wait until it mines the icon data.
+You put the folders from 020000-065000 that it creates, into `/public/img/icon/`.

 Then you just run using the command
 `revel run -a marketboardproject`